 A native of Sweden, Kris Davidson spent the first half her childhood in the Scandinavian Arctic and the second half in Texas.
-In her twenties, as an untethered immigrant, she became a travel photographer working worldwide.
+In her twenties she became a travel photographer working worldwide.
 In recent years, she has shifted her focus solely towards an in-depth study of the United States, her adopted home.
-Across all her current work, Kris investigates the nuanced question of what it means to become and be an American, with an eye to the role of reconstructive memory as it gives shape to individual identity in a larger American cultural landscape.
+Across all her current work, Kris investigates the question of what it means to become and be an American, with an eye to the role of reconstructive memory as it gives shape to individual identity in a larger American cultural landscape.
 As an artist, she also uses mixed media elements on photographic prints in an ongoing exploration of the fluid intersection of perceived truth, memory and imagination.

 Kris has an MFA from Brooks Institute in Santa Barbara, California and a BA (Communication Arts) from Loyola University in New Orleans.
 She is based in Seattle, Washington.